isomerpages/pa-cdcvouchers-v2/_residents/How to Claim CDC Vouchers 华文.md

 <a id="pagetop"></a>

-# How to claim your onto RedeemSG Merchant
+# How to claim your CDC Vouchers

 Step 1: **Go to [go.gov.sg/cdcv](https://go.gov.sg/cdcv)** and log in using Singpass.
 Only one household member is required to do this on behalf of your household.